"Le génie humain a des bornes, Mais la sottise n'en a pas"~ Alexandre Dumas

 Exhibit A was currently sitting in the back of an ambulance, wiggling around when a rookie EMT attempted to shine a light in her eyes.

 Jack paced in front of the open ambulance, raking his hands through his hair.
-He already accepted the fact he was going to go bald-it was only a matter of time- especially if he spent any more time in the immediate vicinity of that infuriating doctor.
+He already accepted the fact he was going to go bald.
+It was a race against the clock.
+Especially if he spent any more time in the immediate vicinity of that infuriating doctor.

 After going a bloody round of fist-a-cuffs with a man twice her size, she had jumped right up and demanded he call off the paramedics.
 She grumbled more over the loss of her knife than the blood trickling down her neck.